lessgo-cloud/.github/profile/README.md

-lessgo.cloud is a serverless plateform.
+lessgo.cloud is a serverless plateform for developer.